Copper-Head/TABot/README.md

 ------------------------------

-The ability to store email addresses in a file and use them later to send email is controversial from some views of privacy and you must check with your supervisor before you enjoy that functionality.
+The ability to store email addresses in a file and use them later to send email is controversial from some views of privacy and you must check with your supervisor before you employ that functionality.
-All responsibility for the results lies with the user.
+All responsibility for the results lies with you, the user.

 N.B.
 ------------------------------